uio-bmi/ligo/docs_source/usecases/epitope-specific_TCR_AIRRs.rst

 Inspecting the simulated TCRs
 ------------------------------
 LIgO-simulated data can only resemble the general structure of epitope-specific TCRs.
 The actual specificities of these TCRs cannot be simulated, and thus the final simulated data are not guaranteed to contain only TCRs recognizing the same epitope.
 Otherwise, the problem of predicting epitope-TCR binding would be solved, and no models should be trained anymore.
-However, to validate LIgO-simulated data and compare it to the experimental data several methods can be considered.
+However, several methods can be used to validate LIgO-simulated data and compare it to the experimental data:

+Method 1: validating that LIgO-simulated clusters accurately represent immune signals
+^^^^^^^^^^^^^^^^^^^